fullmoonissue/tas-bust-a-groove/README.md

 **Scoring**

-This is the points for each combo but only if you start from the beginning (you can start much later) :
+This is the points for each combo but only if you start from the first combo (no arrow and circle as final input) :

                          100